Skip To Content

 There are 8 main types of osteogenesis imperfecta.
 People with types 2, 3, 7, and 8 tend to have severe symptoms.
 People with types 4, 5, and 6 tend to have more moderate symptoms.
 People with type 1 tend to have mild symptoms.
-There used to be only 4 types of OI, but then scientists found that even when symptoms look similar in a group of patients, they can be caused by problems in different genes.
-This is why there are now 8 main types of OI instead of 4.

 No single test can identify osteogenesis imperfecta.
 To diagnose OI, doctors look at:

 Your doctor may also test your collagen (from skin) or genes (from blood).
 It may take a few weeks to learn the results of the tests.
 These tests spot OI in 9 out of 10 people who have it.

 Although there is no cure for OI, symptoms can be managed.
 Treatments for OI may include:

 One type of surgery is called “rodding.”
 Metal rods are put inside the long bones to:

 A healthy lifestyle also helps people with OI.
 You can help prevent broken bones and maintain your health if you:

 Proper care helps children and adults who have OI to:

 No medications are approved to treat OI.
 But, experts are trying to learn more about: